edespino/cloudberry-site/docs/insert-update-delete-rows.md

 The `VACUUM` command collects table-level statistics such as the number of rows and pages.
 Vacuum all tables after loading data, including append-optimized tables.

-You need to use the `VACUUM`, `VACUUM FULL`, and `VACUUM ANALYZE` commands to maintain the data in a Cloudberry Database especially if updates and deletes are frequently performed on your database data.
+You need to use the `VACUUM`, `VACUUM FULL`, and `VACUUM ANALYZE` commands to maintain the data in a Apache Cloudberry especially if updates and deletes are frequently performed on your database data.

 ## See also